djpohly/git-split-branch/README.md

 On the other hand, git-filter-branch allows for other filters to be applied, while git-split-branch is single in its purpose.

+## Install

+Download and place git-split-branch somewhere in your $PATH, or symlink from its git repository to your $PATH.

+No other setup is required before invoking as `git split-branch`.

 ## Usage

     git split-branch [-d <workdir>] [-r <remainder>] <source> <dest1> <paths1>... [ -- <dest2> <paths2>... ]...